arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 - Cancelling a Spot Request does not terminate instances.
 You must first cancel a Spot Request, and then terminate the associated Spot Instances.

 #### Spot Fleets
-- Combination of spot instances and on-demand instances (optional) that tries to **optimize for cost or capacity**
+- Combination of spot and on-demand instances (optional) that tries to **optimize for cost or capacity**
-- Launch Templates must be used to have on-demand instances in the fleet
+- **Launch Templates must be used to have on-demand instances in the fleet**
 - Can consist of instances of different classes
 - Strategies to allocate Spot Instances:
     - **lowestPrice** - from the pool with the lowest price (cost optimization, short workload)